arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 @version_history
 1.0.2: revision to correct image links referring to wrong branch 1.0.3: revamping environment setup section to mirror exactly other R basics modules, including only presenting the content once.
 Changed the hands-on section to follow appropriate structure.
 Also replaced hex art alt text with blank tags based on best practices for decorative images.
+1.1.0- Use the "pipe" syntax to link a series of transformations in a "pipeline" that performs desired changes to a data frame

 @end

 script:  https://code.jquery.com/jquery-3.6.0.slim.min.js